allenu/animata/README.md

 Animata is a simple finite state machine library for use in 2D sprite-based games, written in C++.

-This is an work in progress.
+This is a work in progress.

 ## Installation